Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 The best time to re-pot houseplants

-The best time to re-pot indoor plants is spring, just before they begin their peek growing cycle.
+Spring is the best time to re-pot indoor plants, just before they begin their peek growing cycle.
 Re-potting a plant causes stress, as does having to go up a size in jeans.
-Still, I wonder if the trauma of not getting enough nutrients is worse than the stress of re-potting?
+Still, I wonder if the trauma of insufficient nutrients is worse than the stress of re-potting.
 In a nutshell, no. It’s best to re-pot when plants are actively growing.
 And best to stay in my too-tight jeans, which will inspire me to cut back on chocolate.
 Dang.

 The interim intervention of houseplants in duress

-As an interim intervention, I placed the plants that could fit in the kitchen sink and ran room-temperature water in the pots until it ran through the bottom holes.
+As an interim intervention, I placed the plants that could fit in the kitchen sink and ran room-temperature water in the pots until the water ran through the bottom holes.
+Now, I use rainwater or melted snow for the nitrogen boost.
+(Check out Benefits of Watering with Rainwater).
 Be sure they completely stop draining before putting plants back on their saucers.
-Plants sitting in water or with soil that’s too wet will cause root rot.
+Plants sitting in water or with too wet soil will cause root rot.
 Use the tub or shower for bigger plants.
 This is the second time since December I’ve performed this intervention.
 A monthly bath during the home heating season would have been kinder.
 It likely goes without saying to cut away the yellowing leaves and dead plant debris.

 20160128_152019382_iOS